PolymeshAssociation/Polymesh/README.md

 # Polymesh Blockchain - By Polymath

-Polymesh is a blockchain for regulated securities and open finance.
+Polymesh is a blockchain for regulated securities, identity, compliance and open finance.

 # Whitepaper